variant-inc/actions-ec2-python/tests/README.md

 ## 2. Running Tests

 1. Copy `values.yaml` from [tests/repo/.octopus/values.yaml](repo/.octopus/values.yaml) and add to [group_vars/](../group_vars/).
 Make any modifications that you need
-2. Get new sso credentials for ops profile.
-If you do not have ops profile do

-  `aws configure sso` and select Variant-ops and give profile name as ops

-  `aws sso login --profile ops`
+2. Set AWS credentials as env variables.
 3. Modify [aws_ec2.yml](../aws_ec2.yml) and update the `filters:instance-id` with `instance-id` that you got from step 1.
 4. Add a file `all` in [group_vars/](../group_vars/) folder.
 Contents of the file is